IOSH Leading Safely

 This IOSH Leading Safely course aims to ensure that senior management is aware of their health and safety responsibilities with regards to the day-to-day running of the business.

 The Institution of Occupational Health & Safety (IOSH) is the world’s largest professional health and safety membership scheme.
-In addition, it aims to regulate the profession of health and safety providers by setting standards, as well as connecting members to resources and providing support, guidance and training.
+Also, it aims to regulate the profession of health and safety providers by setting standards, as well as connecting members to resources and providing support, guidance and training.

 How long is the IOSH Leading Safely course?